SebastianArcq/bigquery-toolbox/README.md

 Here you can do two things.

 First, you can set what left-clicking the extension button does.
-By default it just toggles the Explorer column.
-If you tick "Hide Query Results", it will also hide the query results every time you click the icon.
+By default it just toggles the Navigation Menu.

+If you tick "Hide Top Bar", "Hide Explorer Panel", or "Hide Query Results", it will also do just that every time you click the icon.

-Second, you can further improve the BigQuery UI by checking the following options
+Second, you can further improve the BigQuery UI by checking the following option:

-- Hide Top Toolbar: This hides the rather useless top toolbar that says "Features & Info".
-- Minimize the 'Create New Query' button: Removes the "Create new query" from the button and just leaves the large "[+]" icon
 - Redesigned multi-row query tabs: Instead of having a side-scrolling query tab bar, enabling this feature shows tabs in multiple rows, while also reducing their size

 ## FAQ
 <i>Q: I use Firefox, why is there no Firefox version of the BigQuery Toolbox?</i>\
-A: There will be, but it'll be a short while - until Firefox implements Chrome’s Manifest V3 extension spec, which will <a href="https://blog.mozilla.org/addons/2021/05/27/manifest-v3-update/">hopefully happen some time in 2022</a>.
+A: There will be, but it'll be a short while.
+Now that Firefox <a href="https://blog.mozilla.org/addons/2022/11/17/manifest-v3-signing-available-november-21-on-firefox-nightly/">has implemented Chrome’s Manifest V3 extension spec</a> I will hopefully get around to do this some time soon.
+No promises.</a>.

 <i>Q: Why is [your preferred feature here] not part of the Toolbox?</i>\
 A: BigQuery Toolbox is hobby project.
 Most likely I didn't have the time yet.
 That said, feel free to drop me a line at chromedev@arcq.de.